 If it’s to work abroad in the USA there are a lot of options you can do other than Camp America. https://jobs.goabroad.com/search/united-states/jobs-abroad-1

-How much money do I need to apply?
+How much money do I need to apply to camp America?

 So how do I actually apply?
 Most of the application process can be done online.

-They will then review your applicant and see if you make it through to the next stage, the majority of people will make it through the first stage.
-They are so confident they offer a refund at this stage if your unsuccessful.
+They will then review your application and see if you make it through to the next stage, the majority of people will make it through the first stage.
+They are so confident they offer a refund at this stage if you’re unsuccessful.

 So you made it through the first part yay!
 The next stage you will need to provide two references and pay for a DBS check.
 Make sure they are strong references and try to get them completed quickly, as this stage can hold you up.

-The next stage is usually a camp america fair.
+The next stage is usually a camp America fair.
 I would really avoid this step!
 Camp America fairs are honestly such a waste of time, overcrowded with limited camps actually showing up.
-Yes a few people do get hired at them but only the ones who get their first thing and get seen first, by the middle of the day it’s pointless and disheartening.
-The only one redeeming factor is that they do allocate time for you’re next stage of the process which is an interview.
-You will have face to face interview with a member of the camp america team, this can be done either online via skype or at the fair.
+Yes, a few people do get hired at them but only the ones who get their first thing and get seen first, by the middle of the day it’s pointless and disheartening.
+The only redeeming factor is that they do allocate time for your next stage of the process which is an interview.
+You will have face to face interview with a member of the Camp America team, this can be done either online via skype or at the fair.

 The interviewer will talk through your application accessing your suitability and likelihood of getting a placement.
-They will also ask a number of standard interview questions so it helps to be a little prepared for this.
+They will also ask some standard interview questions so it helps to be a little prepared for this.